ucdavis/hpccf-docs/docs/general/account-requests.md

 # Requesting an Account

-HPC accounts are provisioned on a per-cluster basis and granted with the permission of their principal investigator.
+HPC accounts are provisioned on a per-cluster basis and granted with the permission of their principal investigator (PI).
 Accounts that are provisioned under each PI will have access to that PI's purchased resources and their own separate home directory.

 Access to all HPC clusters except Hive are granted via the use of SSH keys.
 An SSH public key is required to generate an account.
 For information on creating SSH keys, please visit the [access](https://docs.hpc.ucdavis.edu/general/access/)